 If you have specific park or habitat questions, comments, or concerns, contact a Park Ranger.
 Rangers can also field questions or concerns regarding District trails, wildlife in your neighborhood, native or invasive species, or restoration projects.

-Contact a Ranger by calling the Nature Park Interpretive Center at 503-629-6350, or find us on Facebook, THPRD Natural Resources.
+Contact a Ranger by calling the Tualatin Hills Nature Center at 503-629-6350, or find us on Facebook, THPRD Natural Resources.